-I originally made this cake back in 2016, but remade it this summer to create video footage of this cake for the Food Network.
+I originally made this s’mores drip cake back in 2016, but remade it this summer to create video footage of this cake for the Food Network.

 That’s one of the things I love about cakes, each one is unique and beautiful in it’s own way.
 No two are ever truly identical (or at least none of mine :P).

-This cake is made with my go-to chocolate layer cake recipe, frosted with marshmallow fluff and chocolate buttercream, and filled with toasted mini marshmallows, crushed graham crackers, and chocolate ganache.
+This cake is made with my go-to chocolate layer cake recipe.
+It is frosted with marshmallow and chocolate buttercream, and filled with toasted mini marshmallows, crushed graham crackers, and chocolate ganache.